German court jails IS bride for crimes against humanity | DW | 25.10.2021

 W.'s husband is on trial in separate proceedings in Frankfurt.
 The verdict there is due in late November.

 Identified only by her first name Nora, the girl's mother has testified in both Munich and Frankfurt about the torment allegedly visited on her child.
-During the case, the girl's mother testified that she was forced to watch her daughter die.
+During her testimony, the girl's mother said she was forced to watch her daughter die.

 Taha A.-J. was arrested in Greece in May 2019 under a German arrest warrant and was transferred to Germany in October.
 His ongoing trial — the first against a former IS militant to deal with the IS genocide of the Yazidi — has attracted international attention.

-In July, a court in Hamburg sentenced the widow of an "Islamic State" terrorist to extra jail time for using enslaved Yazidi girls to clean her home.
+In July, a court in Hamburg sentenced the widow of an IS terrorist to extra jail time for using enslaved Yazidi girls to clean her home.
 She had already been convicted of being a part of the militant organization.

 rc/aw (AFP, dpa)